Love for the Arts: Runways

 If the challenge involves the creation of an outfit, that outfit is presented to the judges in the runway.
 Otherwise, a theme is assigned and the contestants must put together a look that fits the theme, which is presented to the judges.
 The runway looks and presentation are judged along with challenge performance.

 Lip Sync Battles

 The contestants selected as the bottom two must lip sync to songs previously filmed by each contestant.
 After the lip sync battle, Trinity opens a poll online where fans vote on who should stay in the competition.
 The results are then shown in the following episode.

 Judges

 Trinity the Tuck serves as the primary judge on the show, and is the only regular judge on the panel.
-Each episode she is joined by a rotating cast of celebrity models, makeup artists and drag alumni including Alaska, Adore Delano, Bitqtch Puddin, Landon Cider, Trinity K. Bonet, Peppermint, Manila Luzon, Shea Coulee and Vander Von Odd.
+Each episode she is joined by a rotating cast of celebrity models, makeup artists and drag alumni including Alaska, Adore Delano, Biqtch Puddin', Landon Cider, Trinity K. Bonet, Peppermint, Manila Luzon, Shea Coulee and Vander Von Odd.